 - 5.1 Under IFRS 16, there is no distinction between operating and finance leases.
 So, the Operating and Finance Lease section shall be replaced with a section on Leases with the below text. - As per the requirement of IFRS 16, contracts that have an underlying asset require the recognition of a Right of Use Asset and a Lease liability.
 Except where the underlying asset is of low value and/or for a lease term of less than 12 months.
-In determining low value the Authority will apply a low value limit of £5,000. - 5.2 The Lease Liability shall be recognised at commencement date at present value of lease payments not paid at that date discounted at rate implicit in lease (if readily determinable) or lessee's incremental borrowing rate (The Authority will use the PWLB annuity rates available at date of recognition as its incremental borrowing rate). - 5.3 RoUAs shall be recognised as the initial lease liability and include adjustments for: - - Lease payments made before commencement dates, - Lease incentives received, - Lessee's initial direct costs, - Dismantling, removal or restoration costs. - 5.4 For leases deemed non-commercial, where lease payments are peppercorn, at nominal amount or where there is nil consideration.
-The lease liability will be calculated as per the above and RoUA shall be recognised at Fair Value. - 5.5 The changes will have an impact on the significant provisions the
+In determining low value the Authority will apply a low value limit of £5,000. - 5.2 The Lease Liability shall be recognised at commencement date at present value of lease payments not paid at that date discounted at rate implicit in lease (if readily determinable) or lessee's incremental borrowing rate (The Authority will use the PWLB annuity rates available at date of recognition as its incremental borrowing rate). - 5.3 RoUAs shall be recognised as the initial lease liability and include adjustments for: -

-Authority currently makes in respect of its PPP liabilities.
-The Authority has commissioned Arlingclose to assist in assessing the financial implications, the outcome of which is expected in early June.
+- Lease payments made before commencement dates, - Lease incentives received, - Lessee's initial direct costs, - Dismantling, removal or restoration costs. - 5.4 For leases deemed non-commercial, where lease payments are peppercorn, at nominal amount or where there is nil consideration, the lease liability will be calculated as per the above and RoUA shall be recognised at Fair Value. - 5.5 The changes will have an impact on the significant provisions the Authority currently makes in respect of its PPP liabilities.
+The Authority commissioned Arlingclose to assist in assessing the financial implications and the associated report and recommendations included at Annex (ii) to Appendix 1.